digital-asset/docs.daml.com/docs/2.10.0/docs/upgrade/smart-contract-upgrades.rst

    We do not expect to ever add this compatibility, as SCU supersedes retroactive interface instances

--  Daml Script does not support SCU, you must use Daml Script Beta.
+-  Daml Script does not support SCU or LF1.17, you must use Daml Script LTS.

 -  Contract keys in upgradable packages can only include types defined within the same package, or types from the Daml Standard Library.